pleiszenburg/bewegung/docs/canvas.rst

     >>> backends.keys()
     dict_keys(['drawingboard', 'pil', 'datashader', 'cairo', 'matplotlib'])
     >>> [backend for backend in backends.values()]
-    [<DrawingBoardCanvas>, <PillowCanvas>, <DatashaderCanvas>, <CairoCanvas>, <MatplotlibCanvas>]
+    [<DrawingBoardBackend>, <PillowBackend>, <DatashaderBackend>, <CairoBackend>, <MatplotlibBackend>]

 Backends are "lazy" objects.
 They only import the underlying library if actually used.
-For most intends and purposes, working with ``Video.canvas`` is sufficient.
+For most intents and purposes, working with ``Video.canvas`` is sufficient.
 Further details about the common structure of backends are provided in the :ref:`sections on custom backends <custombackends>`

 Backend: ``DrawingBoard``
 -------------------------